space-concordia-robotics/robotics-prototype/robot/rospackages/src/ros2_aruco/README.md

 # ros2_aruco

 ROS2 Wrapper for OpenCV Aruco Marker Tracking
+Takes images from either device file (eg `/dev/video0`) or a ros topic.

 This package depends on a recent version of OpenCV python bindings and transforms3d library: